Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt2-homefront.md

 *“You get used to the gravity pretty fast, actually.
 Or, at least I did.
 Well, no.* We *did, and the other fellas with us did, too.”*

 Julian Etsicitty is, to put it mildly, an unexpected interview choice for a series about warriors in their own words.
-He is a civilian---albeit an unusual one---and has no military or law enforcement background.
+He is a civilian - albeit an unusual one - and has no military or law enforcement background.
 He is not a particularly aggressive-seeming man nor is he steeped in any of the associated ethos.
 While soldiers in general (and the combat arms in particular) tend toward boisterousness, Julian generally does not.
 He is mild-mannered, polite, deferential, and solicitous.
 His voice is deep yet soft-spoken, and he tends to revise and backtrack over his thoughts as he speaks them.
 One very much gets the impression that he thinks as he talks.

 Nor is he one to crave attention.
 Julian’s sparse social media presence is mostly limited to smiling selfies with fans or the occasional snap taken during an adventure.
 While he and his partners appear frequently in Byron Group promotional materials, he rarely photographs himself, and he never posts pictures of them [Disclosure: ESNN is a wholly-owned subsidiary].
 The most numerous items are videos of Bozo, a Folcthian legend of a dog who, it has been rumored, may have explored Akyawentuo when the powers that be weren’t paying attention.